5th Panzer Army: Formation in Italy and deployment in North Africa

 On 17 November 1942, the Stab Nehring staff, assigned to the German general in Rome, was reformed to become the LXXXX Army Corps.
 This staff was soon repurposed to become the 5th Panzer Army.

 The 5th Panzer Army was created on 8 December 1942 as a command formation for armoured units forming to defend Tunisia against Allied attacks which threatened, after the success of the Allied Operation Torch landings in Algeria and Morocco.
 The army fought alongside the Italian First Army as a part of Army Group Afrika.
 The army capitulated on 13 May 1943, along with its commander Gustav von Vaerst.
-The army was disbanded on 30 June 1943.

 Normandy

-The army was reformed on 24 January 1944 as Panzer Group West, the armoured reserve for OB West.
+The army was reformed on 24 January 1944 as Panzergruppe West ("Panzer Group West"), the armoured reserve for Oberbefehlshaber West.
 The new army was placed under the command of Leo Geyr von Schweppenburg.
 The method of employment of Panzer Group West in the event of an allied invasion was the subject of much controversy, with OB West commander Gerd von Rundstedt and Army Group B commander Erwin Rommel favouring different methods.
-Rundstedt and Geyr von Schweppenburg believed that the panzer group should be held in reserve some distance from the front, to counter-attack Allied penetrations.
+Rundstedt and Geyr believed that the panzer group should be held in reserve some distance from the front, to counter-attack Allied penetrations.
 Rommel was convinced that Allied air power and naval artillery would not allow the Germans the freedom to move large formations and so insisted that the panzers should be deployed much closer to the front line.
 Adolf Hitler forced an unhappy compromise on the western commanders and refused to allow them to commit the panzer group without his authority.
-When the Allied Invasion began on 6 June 1944, Panzer Group West remained immobile; by 8 June, Geyr had been able to rush three panzer divisions northward to defend Caen against British and Canadian forces.
+When the Allied invasion of France began on 6 June 1944, Panzer Group West remained immobile; by 8 June, Geyr had been able to rush three panzer divisions northward to defend Caen against British and Canadian forces.
 Geyr planned to launch the divisions in a counter-attack that would drive the British and Canadians back into the sea.
-On 10 June, Schweppenburg was wounded in an attack on the Panzer Group West headquarters at La Caine.
+On 10 June, Geyr was wounded and most of his staff killed when the RAF attacked his headquarters at La Caine.
 Geyr's tank units managed to limit the British advance for another month but he was relieved of his command on 2 July, after seconding Rundstedt's request that Hitler authorize a strategic withdrawal from Caen.
 On 2 July he was replaced by Heinrich Eberbach.
 The panzer group fought against the Allied forces in Normandy, suffering heavy losses and eventually finding many of its divisions trapped in the Falaise Pocket.
-After the shattered remnants of the panzer group escaped from Falaise, it began a retreat towards the German border.
+After the shattered remnants of the panzer group escaped from the pocket at the end of August, it began a retreat towards the German border.